silversub/terraform/getting-started.md

 ## Provisioning a virtual server instance in a VPC in {{site.data.keyword.cloud_notm}}
 {: #sample_vpc_config}

-Use Terraform to create a virtual server instance in a VPC, and set up networking for your VPC in your {{site.data.keyword.cloud_notm}} account.
+Use Terraform on {{site.data.keyword.cloud_notm}} to create a virtual server instance in a VPC, and set up networking for your VPC in your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

 A VPC allows you to create your own space in {{site.data.keyword.cloud_notm}} so that you can run an isolated environment in the public cloud with custom network policies.
 The example in this topic provisions the following VPC infrastructure resources for you: